kylamassey/Project1GA/README.md

 ### YOU PICK JACK:

-Choose from one of the below lovely creatures who Jack will be in the final game:
+Choose from one of the below lovely creatures who Jack will be in the final game and add your choice as an issue: subject: "I've seen Jack!"

 ![](https://s-media-cache-ak0.pinimg.com/236x/79/9f/32/799f325fb9a035ea8fa5dc17bc15d82f.jpg)
 ![](http://68.media.tumblr.com/tumblr_ls1x0gCqvS1qikgdeo1_1280.png)